List of Marvel Comics characters: Q: Warpie Quill

-Warpie Quill first appeared in Captain Britain (vol. 2) #7 and was created by Jamie Delano and Alan Davis.
-He is one of the Warpies, a group of humans who gained superpowers from Jaspers' Warp.
-The group is taken in by the British government organization R.C.X. and trained for combat, forming the Cherubim.
-However, the Warpies begin losing their powers over time and are later depowered by Captain Britain.
+Quill first appeared in Captain Britain (vol. 2) #7 and was created by Jamie Delano and Alan Davis.
+He is one of the Warpies, a group of superhumans created by Jaspers' Warp.
+Quill and his fellow Warpies are taken in by the government organization Resources Control Executive (R.C.X.).
+Quill and several of the Warpies are trained for combat and form the Cherubim.
+Led by Quill, the Cherubim attack Captain Britain, but are stopped by him and his sister Betsy Braddock.

+The Warpies begin losing their powers and are abducted by Black Air, who experiments on them to maintain their powers.
+Under Mastermind's leadership, the Warpies attack the Captain Britain Corps.
+They were defeated by Captain Britain, who removes their powers.

 When powered, Quill's body is covered in barbs, and he has razor-sharp claws.

 Max Jordan

-Maxwell Jordan, a student at the Xavier Institute, first appeared in New X-Men: Academy X #1 and was created by Nunzio DeFilippis and Christina Weir.
-When the students were each assigned to squads, Quill was assigned to Cyclops's.
-Quill is voted class clown by the students of the Institute.
+Quill (Max Jordan) first appeared in New X-Men: Academy X #1 and was created by Nunzio DeFilippis and Christina Weir.
+He is a student at the Xavier Institute and a mutant who possesses porcupine-like quills on his body.
+When the students are each assigned to squads, Quill is assigned to Cyclops's Corsairs squad.

 Quill is killed during William Stryker's attack on the Xavier Institute shortly after M-Day.
-Years later, Quill is resurrected by the Five on Krakoa.
+Long after his death, Quill is resurrected by the Five on Krakoa.

 Max is covered in porcupine-like quills that he can shoot from his body or use as a shield.